onecrayon/VPWebsiteTemplate/README.markdown

 And of course if the template doesn't do something that you want/need, you can always expand the capabilities by writing a bit of JavaScript.

 ## Changelog

+**v1.1**

+* Breadcrumbs will now lookup the link using page aliases (allowing much more control over what is output as the breadcrumb title)
+* Breadcrumbs can be defined using the `breadcrumbs` custom page meta key and a comma-delimited list of pages (allowing explicit ordering, which is not possible with tags)
+* Sorts zip files into `downloads` folder
+* Automaticallys strips out links to project .htaccess file (if included in the project)

 **v1.0**